 Electric bikes, popularly known as e-bikes, are bicycles that rely on a motor and battery to propel you forward.
-Interest in e-biking has been growing rapidly over the past couple years.
-I suppose that’s because e-biking has proved to be ultra accessible to lots of people pretty much everywhere.
+Interest in e-biking has been growing rapidly over the past couple of years.
+I suppose that’s because e-biking has proved to be ultra-accessible to lots of people pretty much everywhere.

 E-bikes come in all kinds of shapes, sizes, and styles.
 The cycling market offers e-beach cruisers, e-folding bikes, e-mountain bikes, e-commuter, e-city bikes, e-road cycling bikes, and more.

 Before you fork over for an e-bike, understand how these motorized bicycles are classified.
 Three classes of e-bicycles exist namely: